guard/guard/README.md

 * To use Tmux notifications, you have to start Guard within a [tmux](http://tmux.sourceforge.net/) session.

-The Tmux notification will show the Guard notification message in the status bar.
+The Tmux notifier shows the notification message and changes the background color of the Tmux window status bar that is currently running Guard and.
 The duration of the message can be set within a Tmux session with the option `display-time`.

 ```
 set-option display-time 4000